parkerreno/TeamDubstep/README.md

 ## Contact

 We would love to hear from people who have expertise in our space or want to test out our prototypes!
-Email us at <alias>@u.washington.edu.
+Email us at [dubstep@uw.edu](mailto:dubstep@uw.edu).